 Object whose values are action creator functions.

-type could not be inferred.
-Accepts everything as payload
+An action creator of type T whose payload type could not be inferred.
+Accepts everything as payload.

-that takes an optional payload of type P
+An action creator of type T that takes an optional payload of type P.

-An action creator of type T
+An action creator of type T that takes no payload.

-that requires a payload of type P.
+An action creator of type T that requires a payload of type P.

 An action creator that takes multiple arguments that are passed

-method to create the final Action.
+to a PrepareAction method to create the final Action.

 A builder for an action <-> reducer map.